 Configure custom hierarchy levels in your plan

-The processes described in this section are only possible with the Jira Software Administrator permissions.
+The processes described in this section are only possible with Jira administrator permissions.

 Before you can plan with levels above epic, an administrator needs to first associate the hierarchy level in your plan with a Jira issue type.
 This is because your plan uses its own hierarchy structure which correlates to, but is independent from, the order of Jira issue types defined in your issue type scheme.